also known as: Macsola (HU), Mačola (CZ), Mochola (RU)

 and, since 1991, known as Mochola, in the Berehivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Mochola were not found.

-Mochola is located about 5 mi.
-S of Berehove (Beregszász).
+Mochola is located about five miles south of Berehove (Beregszász).

 Jews probably settled in Mochola in the first half of the 18th century.